Xerophyte: Stomata closure

 Most plants have the ability to close their stomata at the start of water stress, at least partially, to restrict rates of transpiration.
 They use signals or hormones sent up from the roots and through the transpiration stream.
 Since roots are the parts responsible for water searching and uptake, they can detect the condition of dry soil.
 The signals sent are an early warning system - before the water stress gets too severe, the plant will go into water-economy mode.

 As compared to other plants, xerophytes have an inverted stomatal rhythm.
-During the day and especially during mid-day when the sun is at its peak, most stomata of xerophytes are close.
+During the day and especially during mid-day when the sun is at its peak, most stomata of xerophytes are closed.
 Not only do more stomata open at night in the presence of mist or dew, the size of stomatal opening or aperture is larger at night compared to during the day.
 This phenomenon was observed in xeromorphic species of Cactaceae, Crassulaceae, and Liliaceae.

 As the epidermis of the plant is covered with water barriers such as lignin and waxy cuticles, the night opening of the stomata is the main channel for water movement for xerophytes in arid conditions.
 Even when water is not scarce, the xerophytes A. Americana and pineapple plant are found to utilise water more efficiently than mesophytes.